 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-dCode first perform calculations (addition, subtraction, multiplication or any other calculation of the initial mathematical expression) and makes them irreducible fractions by reducing them to the same denominator.
+dCode first performs calculations (addition, subtraction, multiplication or any other calculation of the initial mathematical expression) and makes them irreducible fractions by reducing them to the same denominator.
 Simplification is given in result, as a fraction in irreducible form.

 Example: $$ \frac12 + \frac14 = \frac34 $$